comua/ndrewngo.com/README.md

     You can do anything at ndrewngo.com.
 Anything at all.
 The only limit is yourself.
 Welcome to ndrewngo.com.

     ```shell
-    # clone Comua Club into your workspace
+    # clone ndrewngo.com into your workspace
     git clone git@github.com:comua/ndrewngo.com.git
     ```